-- Optional: Orange Food Colouring use one drop at a time until desired shade is reached.
-Red and yellow mixed together can also be used to make orange.
+- Optional: orange food colouring** (use one drop at a time until desired shade is reached.)

-Preliminary Prep (same day or night before): Wash oranges thoroughly, do not remove peel.
-Boil oranges in a pan of water two hours (topping water up so oranges remain covered).
-When oranges are done, leave the peel on, puree in a blender (you want chunky not slushy) and chill for a few hours or overnight.
+This can be done the same day or night before.
+Wash oranges thoroughly, do not remove peel.
+Boil oranges in a pan of water two hours (make sure the oranges remain covered with water).
+When oranges are done, leave the peel on, and puree in a blender (you want chunky not slushy).
+Chill for a few hours or overnight.

-Using a hand mixer or stand mixer beat eggs and sweetener on high for 3-5 minutes till pale and fluffy.
+Using a hand mixer or stand mixer beat eggs and sweetener on high for 3-5 minutes until pale and fluffy.